Small Diamond Crown of Queen Victoria

 The Small Diamond Crown of Queen Victoria is a miniature imperial and state crown made at the request of Queen Victoria in 1870 to wear over her widow's cap following the death of her husband, Prince Albert.
 It was perhaps the crown most associated with the queen and is one of the Crown Jewels on public display in the Jewel House at the Tower of London.

 Background

-Following the death of Prince Albert of Saxe-Coburg-Gotha, Victoria's husband, in 1861, Queen Victoria withdrew from public life and wore a black and white ensemble colloquially known as widow's weeds, which she continued to wear until her death in 1901.
+Following the death of Prince Albert of Saxe-Coburg and Gotha, Victoria's husband, in 1861, Queen Victoria withdrew from public life and wore a black and white ensemble colloquially known as widow's weeds, which she continued to wear until her death in 1901.
 Under government pressure she came back into public view in 1870.
 However, she declined to wear her Imperial State Crown again, partly because she found it heavy and uncomfortable to wear, and partly because it would have been impossible to wear on top of her widow's cap.
 The new small crown was created as a substitute, meeting both the ceremonial duties of a monarch and her own desired form of dress as a widow.
 It was manufactured in March 1870 by the Crown Jewellers, Garrard & Co.